 All financial information has been prepared in accordance with IFRS.
-However, this MD&A also contains certain non-IFRS financial measures including net operating income ("NOI") and adjusted net operating income ("ANOI").
+However, this MD&A also contains certain non-IFRS financial measures including net operating income ("NOI")Operating EBITDA ("EBITDA") and Funds From Operations ("FFO").
 These are key measures commonly used by entities in our industry as useful metrics for measuring performance.
 However, they do not have any standardized meaning prescribed by IFRS and are not necessarily comparable to similar measures presented by other publicly traded real estate entities.
 These measures should be considered as supplemental in nature and not as a substitute for related financial information prepared in accordance with IFRS.

 NOI is used by industry analysts, investors and management to measure operating performance of Canadian companies.
-NOI represents revenue from properties less property operating expenses excluding depreciation as presented in the consolidated statements of income and comprehensive income prepared in accordance with IFRS.
+NOI represents revenue from cash generating properties less property operating expenses excluding depreciation as presented in the consolidated statements of income and comprehensive income prepared in accordance with IFRS.